bencoveney/bencoveney.github.io/posts/fragment-shaders.md

 [./fragment-shaders-burst-spinning.webm](./fragment-shaders-burst-spinning.webm)

-When we were working with our sine waves, we added variety by having multiple waves running with different sizes and speeds.
+When we were working with our sine waves, we added variety by combining multiple waves running with different sizes and speeds.
 We can do the same thing here - multiplying 2 copies together to make the effect evolve over time.

 ```glsl
 float beamsA = step(0.05, mod(conic + (u_minute * 2.0), 0.1));